deepak-mane/my-servicenow-kb/ServiceNow_Inbound_EmailActions.md

 ### Incident

 1.)
-Creating Incident : This inbound email action is triggered when an email is sent to ServiceNow and the email is not a reply or forward.
+Creating Incident - When Not Reply OR Forward : This inbound email action is triggered when an email is sent to ServiceNow and the email is not a reply or forward.
 This inbound email action can set the following fields on a new Incident:

   - assigned_to
   - priority